Startseite - Home

 Verlagsinformation :: Publisher's information

-In 1967, The Sunday Times recorded one of the greatest coups in journalism, confronting the former MI6 agent Kim Philby in Moscow, and outing him as a Soviet spy.
+In 1967, the Sunday Times recorded one of the greatest coups in journalism, confronting the former MI6 agent Kim Philby in Moscow and outing him as a Soviet spy.
 Over three decades, Philby's duplicity had almost certainly led to the loss of several British agents and Russian defectors, along with the exposure of many state secrets, yet the secret services were strongly suspected of a cover-up.
-Running over several weeks, the scoop caused a sensation, and rocked the establishment.
+Running over several weeks, the scoop caused a sensation and rocked the establishment.

 top top